-Once we have our histogram we can use it to determine the shape of the data or distribution.
-When describing distributions, we are going to look at three characteristics: modality, symmetry and skewness.
+Once we have our histogram, we can use it to determine the shape of the data or distribution.
+When describing distributions, we are going to look at four characteristics: shape, center, spread and outliers.
+Center and spread (variation) will be covered in the next two sections.